Register for our March 28, 2025 Informational Lunch. Leadership Pittsburgh & Leadership Development Initiative applications are now open!

 • Network Building

-The LDI experience helps participants hone skills while exposing them to avenues for civic involvement and critical-path networking across industries.
+The LDI experience advances growth and learning.
+Program participants hone skills while being exposed to avenues for civic involvement and networking across industries.
 Participants are also engaged in a Community Impact Project (CIP) throughout the LDI program year, where they apply these newly acquired skills in a hands-on, real-world project that brings positive change to a specific neighborhood.

 Monthly sessions, held from September through June, focus on sharpening key leadership skills and capacities that are critical to professional community leadership.
 This experience allows participants to deepen their self-awareness, understand their leadership style, and learn how to collaborate effectively with other high-caliber leaders.